 Cima Sedigh, Ed.D.

 Dr. Sedigh has been a professor of education at Sacred Heart University since 1999.
-With undergraduate degrees in languages and science, she obtained her masters in Early Childhood Education and her doctorate in Educational Leadership from the University of Hartford.

 A committed educator, researcher, and activist, Dr. Sedigh’s work has followed the resolutions of the United Nations in the field of Peace Education and Equity Education.
 Her work has centered on promoting a global vision through understanding and appreciating diversity.
 She has accomplished this through numerous research projects, art exhibits, symposia, cultural events and film making.
 Her most recent film, Bakhtiari Alphabet, drowned a series of events promoting cultural and educational diversity.